koii-network/docs/quickstart/hello-world/introduction.md

 Becoming a Web3 Developer is no longer needlessly complicated.
 With Koii, you can transfer your Javascript abilities and deploy your first blockchain application in 5 minutes.

 :::tip
-Unlike other solutions, you don't need to learn a new language to develop on Koii.
+Unlike other Web3 solutions, you don't need to learn a new language to develop on Koii.
 :::

-### Wait, but why?
+### Why would you want to build on Koii?

 1.  **Reduce existing hosting costs and increase uptime:**

     Building community-powered apps on Koii can **reduce costs** and **increase reliability.**
-    Our market-based, on-demand compute can streamline existing applications and reduce dev-ops headaches.
+    Our market-based, on-demand compute network can streamline existing applications and reduce dev-ops headaches.
 Having a **100% uptime** is now possible with Koii, as whenever one of the nodes goes down, another one will take its place.

 2.  **Build revolutionary applications:**

-    Our blockchain allows you to create products that would be simply impossible to create with Web2 solutions.
-As an example, you can create social networks hosted by its users, unstoppable smart web crawlers and next-gen neural networks trained with real data, and much more.
+    Our blockchain allows you to create products that would be simply **impossible** to create with Web2 solutions.
+As an example, you can create [social networks hosted by its users](https://linktree.koii.network/),unstoppable smart web crawlers and [next-gen neural networks trained with real data](/concepts/crowdai/introduction), and much more.

     If you're working on something crazy, and you need a lot of compute, our community loves to get in on the next big thing.

+Example:

 <!-- add line break below -->